 This is because today’s society is driven by the need for connected, smart services across many industries.

-Edge technology has made its way into a number of products that aid our everyday lives, such as smart homes, security cameras, smart devices, intelligent production robots, and autonomous vehicles, to list just a few examples.
+Edge technology has made its way into a number of products that aid our everyday lives, such as security cameras, Smart Video Doorbells, intelligent production robots, and autonomous vehicles, to list just a few examples.

 Numerous reports shed light on where Edge computing might be heading in the future.